georgian-io/GAL/Prompting Tools & Techniques/reasoning.md

 ![Self-Consistency](images/self_consistency.png)

 Here we see that the first model output is flat out wrong.
 However, if we take the majority vote here, the correct outcome wins out.

+In scenarios where we may not have a structured output or otherwise have an answer that isn't easily extractable, self-consistency doesn't work.
+In these scenarios, one alternative is to use another, more powerful LLM to act as a judge of the outputs.
+As an example, we could use GPT-3.5 to generate 10 answers and then prompt GPT-4 to judge the best answer.

+One caveat with self-consistency is that it is an expensive process.
+Instead of just making a single call for a prompt, we end up having to make a lot more.
+This adds up over time, especially when we scale things up.
+Hence, it may not always be the best choice to use self-consistency.
+As an alternative many LLMs become effectively deterministic when the temperature is set to 0 (with the exception of GPT-4).
+This does, however, come at a cost of reduced creativity from the LLM - which may or may not be useful depending on the scenario.

 # Knowledge Generation